cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-insert.md

 This section covers parameters that may be used when only inserting new rows.
 Parameters exclusively used with the `ON CONFLICT` clause are described separately.

-with_query
+**`with_query`**

-:   The `WITH` clause allows you to specify one or more subqueries that can be referenced by name in the `INSERT` query.
+The `WITH` clause allows you to specify one or more subqueries that can be referenced by name in the `INSERT` query.

 :   It is possible for the query (`SELECT` statement) to also contain a `WITH` clause.
 In such a case both sets of with_query can be referenced within the `INSERT` query, but the second one takes precedence since it is more closely nested.

-table_name
+**`table_name`**

-:   The name (optionally schema-qualified) of an existing table.
+The name (optionally schema-qualified) of an existing table.

-alias
+**`alias`**

-:   A substitute name for table_name.
+A substitute name for table_name.
 When an alias is provided, it completely hides the actual name of the table.
 This is particularly useful when `ON CONFLICT DO UPDATE` targets a table named `excluded`, since that will otherwise be taken as the name of the special table representing the row proposed for insertion.

-column_name
+**`column_name`**

-:   The name of a column in the table named by table_name.
+The name of a column in the table named by table_name.
 The column name can be qualified with a subfield name or array subscript, if needed.
 (Inserting into only some fields of a composite column leaves the other fields null.)
 When referencing a column with `ON CONFLICT DO UPDATE`, do not include the table's name in the specification of a target column.
 For example, `INSERT INTO table_name ...
 ON CONFLICT DO UPDATE SET table_name.col = 1` is invalid (this follows the general behavior for `UPDATE`).

 OVERRIDING SYSTEM VALUE
 :   Without this clause, it is an error to specify an explicit value (other than `DEFAULT`) for an identity column defined as `GENERATED ALWAYS`.
 This clause overrides that restriction.